 One problem that the psychiatric conditions mentioned above can lead to is DYSFUNCTIONAL EATING BEHAVIOUR (or, put rather more simply, over-eating; for example, what is commonly referred to as ‘COMFORT EATING’).
 As this often leads to obesity, significant physical health problems may develop (e.g. heart disease).

 Indeed, in the USA it is estimated that up to 325,000 deaths per year are linked to obesity (Allison et al, 1999).

-On top of the serious physical problems it may cause. obesity can aggravate mental health conditions by setting up a vicious circle.
-For example : the depressed person eats more and more to soothe his/her inner turmoil and becomes obese as a result – because of the prejudice which exists within society, being obese lowers his/her self-esteem and confidence ; this in turn leads to greater feelings of depression which leads to even greater unhealthy eating-behaviour, and so the self-damaging cycle continues…
+On top of the serious physical problems, it may cause. obesity can aggravate mental health conditions by setting up a vicious circle.
+For example, the depressed person eats more and more to soothe his/her inner turmoil and becomes obese as a result – because of the prejudice which exists within society, being obese lowers his/her self-esteem and confidence; this, in turn, leads to greater feelings of depression which leads to even greater unhealthy eating-behavior, and so the self-damaging cycle continues…

 Not infrequently, the problem becomes one of being unable to resist the temptation to binge eat.
 Indeed, it is under consideration that BINGE EATING DISORDER might be officially entered into DSM (the Diagnostic and Statistical Manual used by psychiatrists) as a psychiatric disorder, not least due to the fact that 40% of those who binge eat become obese (Johnson et al, 1996).